Skip to main content

 Silviya VelaniFounder, Builts AI

-|February 23, 2026|8 min read
+|February 23, 2026|Updated April 8, 2026|9 min read

 TL;DR

-A plumber gets a voicemail at 2 PM while he’s under a sink.
-A salon gets 3 missed calls during a rush.
-A consultant checks their inbox at 5 PM and finds 4 scheduling emails from people who need different times.
+A plumber misses a voicemail at 2 PM while he’s under a sink.
+A salon owner sees 3 missed calls during a Saturday rush.
+A consultant finds 4 scheduling emails at 5 PM, all from people who need different times.
+Phone tag is the most expensive game service businesses play, and it runs every day of the week.

 Here’s the end-to-end flow:

-3. Pre-appointment24 hours beforeSMS + email reminder with prep instructionsReduces no-shows 50-80%
+3. Pre-appointment24 hours beforeSMS + email with prep detailsCuts no-shows 50-80%

 FactorPhone BookingSelf-Service Booking